 And what was Lumension’s biggest takeaway?
 Be willing to take a risk.
 The company’s success sprouted from its openness to play with a strategy they were unfamiliar with.

 How to Boost Brand Awareness with Remarketing

-If you want to find success in this strategy, it pays to know the different types of remarketing campaigns you can implement for your brand.
+If you want to find success in this strategy, it pays to know the different types of remarketing strategies for your brand awareness marketing campaigns you can implement for your brand.

 Display Ads show up to people who have visited your website.

-This form of remarketing can appear in two main types of platforms: Google display network and social media.
+This form of remarketing for your advertising campaigns can appear on two main types of platforms: the Google display network and social media.